 IMAGINE… THE MURRAY INNOVATION CENTER

 Since MPCS moved to its current location 16 years ago, the high school has experienced tremendous growth in enrollment (138 in 2003, 450 in 2019), all while housed primarily in Dozier Hall, which was designed to accommodate just 250 students.
 The space demands created by increased enrollment and a shifting curricular emphasis urgently requires a state-of-the-art innovation center addition, providing needed facilities for bright, committed, and God-honoring students.
 This center will provide the necessary environment to academically prepare our young servant-leaders.
-It is scheduled to break ground in the spring of 2020.
+It is scheduled to break ground in the summer of 2020.
+More information and updated design renderings are coming soon!

 Young people grow into Christ-following adults with extraordinary intentionality.
 When acquisition of knowledge and biblical principles are intertwined in every aspect of a child’s development, young learners become grounded, confident, and mature Christian adults who understand joy-filled purpose and calling.
 That is why MPCS exists and why an MPCS education is so profoundly meaningful – for college, life, and eternity.